-Ownership by shareholder type of a share or representative value of participation that is listed on the S&P Peru Selective Index (end of the fiscal year) Number of holders % of participation
+Ownership by shareholders or representative value that is listed on the S&P/BVL Peru Select Index according to residency (at the end of the fiscal year).
+Number of holders % of participation (3)

 Domiciled 5,381 5.32%

 Not Domiciled 204 94.68%

-Total 5,585 100.00%
+TOTAL 5,585 100.00%

-^{1.} Term "Relatives" in accordance with the Rules for Indirect Property, Association and Economic Groups.

-^{2.} Term "Entities" according to the Rules for Indirect Property, Association and Economic Groups.
+(1) Term "Relatives" in accordance with the Rules for Indirect Property, Association and Economic Groups.
+(2) Term "Entities" according to the Rules for Indirect Property, Association and Economic Groups.
+(3) Two decimals.

-^{3.} Two decimals.